-Greenwich Borough appoint physio Huseyin Torgut as interim manager: Physio to management is not the most conventional pathway, though I’m not the first and sure I won’t be the last
+Greenwich Borough appoint Huseyin Torgut as interim manager: Therapist to management is not the most conventional pathway, though I’m not the first and sure I won’t be the last

-GREENWICH BOROUGH have appointed physio Huseyin Torgut as their new manager on an interim basis.
+GREENWICH BOROUGH have appointed therapist Huseyin Torgut as their new manager on an interim basis.

 The club appointed Luke Medley, 29, in July in what was his first managerial position but he had a tiny budget and a young squad and the side stuggled in the league.

 Greenwich Borough club parted company with him on Wednesday 28 November and issued a 42 word statement on the clubs Instagram page six days later to confirm his departure - but no one noticed.

 Greenwich Borough have appointed Huseyin Torgut as interim manager.

 "The club have decided to part company with manager Luke Medley after three months in charge at the club,” said the statement.

 "We would like to thank him for his efforts whilst being at the club and wish him all the best for the future."